Causes of the Armenian genocide: Armenian question

-One key reason for the CUP deciding to commit genocide against Ottoman Armenians was its mistaken belief that Russia sought to annex eastern Anatolia.
-In fact, Russia wanted the six vilayets to remain under Ottoman sovereignty and considered these areas devoid of strategic value.
+One key reason for the CUP deciding to commit genocide against Ottoman Armenians was its mistaken belief that Russia sought to annex Western Armenia.
+In fact, Russia wanted the six vilayets of Western Armenia to remain under Ottoman sovereignty and considered these areas devoid of strategic value.

 Nationalism and ideology

 In the decades leading up to World War I, nationalism rose among both the Young Turks as well as Armenians, further widening the gap between Muslim and Armenian inhabitants of the empire.
 Following the failure of reform efforts, a few Armenians joined revolutionary political parties, of which the most influential was the Dashnaktsutyun (Armenian Revolutionary Federation), founded in 1890.
 While the Dashnaks sought improved conditions within the empire, the rival and less influential Hntchaks proposed an independent state in eastern Anatolia.
 Bloxham believes that Armenian nationalist activism played a role in shaping the empire's responses to it, but emphasizes that the Ottoman leaders rejected alternative courses of action.

+During the Hamidian era, Ottoman bureaucratic correspondence increasingly portrayed Armenians as security threats using labels such as "vagrant", "anarchist", fesad or müfsid ("villain" or "evildoer"), and şaki ("bandit"), while by 1915 the Young Turk press was describing Armenians as "internal enemies" and traitors allegedly allied with Russia and the Entente.
+Although "fifth column" was not contemporary Ottoman terminology, modern historians frequently employ it retrospectively to characterize this perception of Armenians as an internal population serving foreign enemies.

-During the Second Constitutional Era, the Dashnaks were part of the CUP's coalition and were supporters of the Ottoman imperial system.
+After the Young Turk Revolution, during the Second Constitutional Era, the Dashnaks were part of the CUP's coalition and were supporters of the Ottoman imperial system.
 Before the Young Turk Revolution, the Dashnaks controlled their own paramilitaries which protected Armenians from marauding Kurdish tribesmen and launching periodic uprisings in Eastern Anatolia.
 The Dashnak Committee shared this belligerency with Russia when after 1903 the Tsar's government instituted Russification policies on the Armenians.
-This policy of repression of Armenian political activities flipped in 1912, with the Russian state backing the rights of Armenian Ottomans.
+This policy of repression of Armenian political activities flipped in 1912, with the Russian state backing the rights of Ottoman Armenian.